bimmerconnected/bimmer_connected/README.rst

 If you have any trouble with other navigation systems, please create an issue with your server responses (see next section).

-The library does currently *not* work for vehicles in Canada and the USA.
-It seems a different API is being used there.
-This is currently work in progress.

 Data Contributions
 ------------------